SecureDNA/securedna-demo/README.md

     ```
     - Ignore the popup
     - in the terminal, you will see a URL, copy that and paste it into your browser.

+6.1.
+In the browser, you should now see the web interface which you can play around with.

 ### Run simple test